 - The windows are installed correctly and to regulation

 - The heating, electricity, wiring, and plumbing is to code

 - There is no build-up of moisture or humidity

-- Other exhaust and ventilation systems
+- Other exhaust and ventilation systems are in working order

-- The balcony is up to code
+- The balcony is built to code

-Unlike with a home inspection, which looks at the entire property including its foundation, a condo inspection is concerned with the individual unit.
+Unlike a home inspection, which looks at the entire property including its foundation, a condo inspection is concerned with the individual unit.
 Some home inspectors may look at the entire building and inspect the roof, air conditioning, garage, as well as any common areas, but most will focus specifically on what’s inside your space.

-If these components are owned by the individual condo unit, such as the heating and cooling units, the expense is on you and thus the home inspector will analyze them.
+If components are owned by the individual condo unit, such as the heating and cooling units, the expense is on you and thus the home inspector will analyze them.
 If your condo has a furnace in it, for example, you likely want to have that inspected before you move in, especially if it is an older building.

 Generally new condos purchased directly from the builder require the owner to take part in a pre-delivery inspection (PDI) to make sure everything is in working order.
 However, since this inspection is typically conducted alongside a developer, it’s often a good idea to have another set of eyes tour the place with you.